What Your Food Cravings Are Trying to Tell You

 Very strict diets can sometimes increase cravings instead of reducing them.
 When the body experiences restriction, it may increase appetite signals to restore balance.
 This is why extreme approaches often lead to cycles of cravings and overeating.

+In contrast, stable daily habits tend to reduce cravings naturally.
 As mentioned above- better sleep, balanced meals, hydration and regular movement- all support this balance.

 You can explore this further in Why Your Body Needs a Reset (And How to Know When).